 Although your first instinct may be to leave a stiff horse in his stall, physical activity is critical to keeping the condition in check, both by encouraging movement of fluid within the joint and keeping the structures around it healthy and strong.
 Regular turnout in a large space with a friendly herd is an important part of managing arthritis, as is sensible riding.

-too much work without enough rest
+RISK FACTOR: Too much work without enough rest

 While inactivity can be a risk factor for arthritis, so too, can excessive exercise.
 Without periodic days of rest, a horse’s body can’t keep up with managing the minor inflammatory processes that can be a natural consequence of any activity.
 Staying in continual work escalates the inflammatory cascade, leading to arthritis.